laxentis/mini-metars/README.md

   if the current profile is new
 * `Ctrl/Cmd` + `Shift` + `S`: "save as" current profile
 * `Ctrl/Cmd` + `O`: open profile

+Profiles also store the altimeter setting units.
+Use `Ctrl/Cmd` + `U` to toggle between inHg and hPa.

 ## FAQ